remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

 | generator_v03 | migrate model from model_v12.py to generator_v03.py, tested on GPU ok.
 Just need 6 or 7 epochs, not more. |
 | generator_v04 | Add functionality to load different data collections + add data Last Hard Turn |

 So here at that point, I was using a generator, with sample data provided by Udacity.
-But I was always failing on the curve shown earlier, it was always driving straight instead of following the curve.
+But I was always failing on the curve shown earlier, it was always driving straight instead of following the curve or the car would drive out of the road before reaching the problematic curve.

+I tried changing the steering corrections for the left and right images, made several tests with different values.
+The car would drive out of the road even before reaching the problematic curve.

 So at that point, I decided to collect more driving data from the Simulator, in the hope to help the model pass that curve.

 - I started to collect images while driving specifically through that curve.
-- It did not help, car was still not following the curve, still driving straight on the curve.
+- It did not help, car was still either driving out of the road before reaching problematic curve, or not following the curve, still driving straight on the curve.

 Below I started to use transfer learning, ie re-use previous trained model to speed up parameters training of future epochs.
 Loading previous weights before fitting the model again through following code line :
 ```